Loans

 Future Occupations & Reskilling Workforce Advancement to Reach Demand (FORWARD) Loan

-The Future Occupations & Reskilling Workforce Advancement To Reach Demand (FORWARD) Loan Program is a non-need-based state loan program administered by the Texas Higher Education Coordinating Board (THECB).
+The Future Occupations & Reskilling Workforce Advancement to Reach Demand (FORWARD) Loan Program is a non-need-based state loan program administered by the Texas Higher Education Coordinating Board (THECB).
 The FORWARD loan is only available to degree-seeking students who are Texas residents.
 Find out more about the interest rate and fees associated with borrowing this loan on the state’s website.Eligibility

 - Students MUST be Texas Residents.